MutantShakes/Shopping_Terminal/README.md

 * Compile and execute the 'admin_server.c' file.
 If the bind is successfull the the server will be ready to accept connections.
 If not then an error message is returned and the program exists.
 * Run the 'admin.c' file , it will present a menu to update , delete and add items to the inventory.
 * Run the 'client.c' file, it will present a menu to view cart, add items to cart , view products available and buy cart options.
 On a successfull purchase a receipt file would be generated.
 * Run the "read.c" file to view the 'products' file containg the list of products.
+* Example receipt files are also attached.